 As part of a year-long 25th anniversary celebration, Atlus said that it will be announcing seven new Persona-related projects between September 2021 and autumn 2022.
 They won't all be game projects, most likely.
 But if a Persona 5 PC port is in the works, the year of anniversary announcements seems like the time for us to hear about it.

-Atlus asks players if they would like a PC port for Persona 5
+Atlus asked players if they would like a PC port for Persona 5

 Reportedly, Atlus asked players "What do you want to see from Persona in the future?" with "PC Port" being an available option alongside things like DLC content and other platform ports.
 Of course this question was one of many, including the future of other Atlus series and players' other gaming habits.
 It's far from a promise, but Atlus likely isn't testing the water out of idle curiosity.

-Atlus targets Persona 5 emulator with DMCA takedown notice
+Atlus targeted a PS3 emulator with a DMCA takedown notice over Persona 5

 Last year, Atlus issued an aggressive DMCA takedown notice to PS3 emulator RPCS3, initially going to Patreon to request the project's campaign be removed entirely.
 At the time, RPCS3's page listed instructions on dumping Persona 5's software from a disc or PSN download.
 RPCS3 has since removed all reference to Persona 5 on both its Patreon and official webpages.